MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-publish.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 07/01/2022
-description: "Graph connectors SDK publishing steps"
+description: "Microsoft Graph connectors SDK publishing steps for custom connectors in the Microsoft 365 admin center"
 ---

-# Publish your custom connector on Microsoft 365 Admin Center
+# Microsoft Graph connectors SDK publishing steps for custom connectors in the Microsoft 365 admin center

-Custom connectors built using the Microsoft Graph connectors SDK can be published through the Microsoft 265 admin center in the same way as Microsoft's built-in connectors.
+When you use the Microsoft Graph connectors SDK you can publish your custom connectors through the Microsoft 265 admin center, the same way as a Microsoft's built-in connectors.

-Follow the steps mentioned below to publish a connection for your custom connector:
+The following steps show how to publish a connection for your custom connector:

 1. [Add a Microsoft Graph connector in the Microsoft 365 admin center](/microsoftsearch/configure-connector#step-1-add-a-microsoft-graph-connector-in-the-microsoft-365-admin-center)